-- 1. "The biblical author has an idea to convey, and it takes the entire biblical document to communicate that idea. . . . words must be understood within the context of a phrase; phrases within a sentence; sentences within a passage; passages within a section; sections within a book." (student, Fall 94) - 2.
-"It is not the thread, but the whole tapestry of text that conveys meaning." (student, Fall 00) - 3.
-Consciously or unconsciously, PEOPLE ALREADY HAVE SETTLED THE BIG PICTURE, CORRECTLY OR INCORRECTLY, before they go to the detail.
-The reality is, it is impossible to go to the detail at once without settlement of the big picture. - 4.
-If we have not consciously, carefully, and accurately appraised the big picture, it is doubtful (though not impossible) that one will have the same sense of the details as the author meant.
+- 1. Heb 6:4-6 you cannot understand these verses without a good knowledge of the whole epistle. - 2.
+Utilize discussion of the "Tree of Life" Gen 3 and Rev 2 you cannot understand God's purpose without knowledge of the whole Bible. - 3.
+John 16:13 & Rom 3:27 ambiguity & clarity are deliberately employed literary and oratory devices.
+They may be demonstrated in a play on words, or a cloaked statement such as the parables. - 4.3.4.2 Thus, don't add words to Scripture let the text speak for itself.
+Our job is to give the text a voice our voice In time, space, culture, situation, predicament, etc. but the Word of God remains itself. - 4.3.4.3 "Context does not merely help us understand meaning-it virtually makes meaning." - 4.3.4.4 "The biblical author has an idea to convey, and it takes the entire biblical document to communicate that idea. . . . words must be understood within the context of a phrase; phrases within a sentence; sentences within a passage; passages within a section; sections within a book." (student, Fall 94) - 4.3.4.5 "It is not the thread, but the whole tapestry of text that conveys meaning." (student, Fall 00) - 4.3.4.6 Consciously or unconsciously, PEOPLE ALREADY HAVE SETTLED THE BIG PICTURE, CORRECTLY OR INCORRECTLY, before they go to the detail.
+The reality is that it is impossible to go to the detail at once without settlement of the big picture. - 4.3.4.7 If we have not consciously, carefully, and accurately appraised the big picture, it is doubtful (though not impossible) that one will have the same sense of the details as the author meant.